dopeboy/dopeboy.github.io/_posts/2016-12-24-render-link-gmail-outlook-icloud.md

 And that actually worked!
 Looks like the iCloud and Outlook clients are picky.

 Moral of the story: include the "http[s]" prefix in your `href` attributes.
-Hope that saves someone out there some unncessary head scratching.
+Hope that saves someone out there some unnecessary head scratching.